The Military in Spain: Modernizing Forces for the Future

 • Marine infantry

-Naval units are organized into flotillas and squadrons for operational flexibility.
+Naval units are organized into flotillas and squadrons for operational adaptability, with the Marine Infantry offering rapid deployment capabilities for expeditionary missions.

 Spanish Air Force (Ejército del Aire)

-The Air Force defends Spanish airspace and supports ground operations.
+The Air Force is responsible for defending Spanish airspace and supporting ground operations.

 • Combat wings (fighters, bombers)